Look around you. There’s a good chance you’re inside one of your most valuable assets, one that can be a useful source of income in retirement.

 There are different types of reverse mortgages available from many providers.
 However, those who apply for a reverse mortgage will likely get a Home Equity Conversion Mortgage through the Federal Housing Administration, which is available to those who are 62 or older.
 It is the only reverse mortgage insured by the U.S. Federal government.

 Reverse mortgages are heavily advertised and marketed, so it may seem as if they are a common retirement option.
-But, that’s not true.
-A 2015 report by the University of Southern California found less than 1% of Americans age 62 or older had taken out a reverse mortgage.
+But, a 2015 report by the University of Southern California found less than 1% of Americans age 62 or older had taken out a reverse mortgage.

 The reality is that most retirees don’t need to implement a reverse mortgage as an income strategy.
-The complexity, costs and risks involved make it a decision you should consider very carefully.
-Be sure to thoroughly research the terms and the loan provider.
+Anyone considering a reverse mortgage should have a good understanding of the complexity, costs, risks and, most importantly, the terms provided by the loan provider.

 Ways to use a reverse mortgage